antennaio/omnigraffle-wireframing-kit/README.md

 Demo
 ----

-Go to [http://antenna.io/demo/omnigraffle-wireframing-kit/export](http://antenna.io/demo/omnigraffle-wireframing-kit/export) for a demo.
+Open the files in the `/export` directory for a demo.

 Installation
 ------------